-7. When worn with a helmet secure the back of the goggles strap to the back side of your helmet, not under your helmet or under the rim, as this can cause the strap to slip down.
-Having it higher keeps it in place and can help reduce the pressure of your head.
+7. When worn with a helmet secure the back of the goggles strap to the backside of your helmet, not under your helmet or under the rim, as this can cause the strap to slip down.
+Having it higher keeps it in place and can help reduce the pressure on your head.

 8. Clean your goggles so they have no marks on them, and use Cat Crap or Sea Drops to reduce fogging (most goggles come with an anti-fog coating, but it soon wears off.

-9. In Greenland and Antartica you become obsessed about your goggles, and will often carry two pairs so that when one becomes too fogged up or damp, you can switch them for your second pair.
+9. In Greenland and Antarctica you become obsessed with your goggles, and will often carry two pairs so that when one becomes too fogged up or damp, you can switch them for your second pair.
 Each night I would dry them both by sleeping with them in my bags.

 10. Although not as good as goggles, a pair of cheap safety glasses can work for stormy days.